Frequently Asked Questions

 - You may pay online using a credit/debt card or electronic check with the GMWSS Portal.

-- We accept Visa or MasterCard.
+- We accept Visa, MasterCard, or Discover.

 - You must enter the correct billing address for your credit/debit card when making a payment.

 - You can also may a one-time payment through the GMWSS Portal without registering.

 - Click for more info about the GMWSS Portal from Invoice Cloud.

 - If an online payment is declined, it may temporarily show a charge to your bank account.

 - Certain banks will debit the requested amount from the account before the transaction is completed.
 Basically they put a hold on the funds while the process is validated.

 - GMWSS only receives payment for the validated transaction; any others are the banks’ responsibility to return to the customer’s account as they were prematurely held.